Children of Blood and Bone

 But everything changed the night magic disappeared.
 Under the orders of a ruthless king, maji were targeted and killed, leaving Zélie without a mother and her people without hope.

-Now, Zélie has one chance to bring back magic and strike against the monarchy.
+Zélie has one chance to bring back magic and strike against the monarchy.
 With the help of a rogue princess, Zélie must outwit and outrun the crown prince, who is hell-bent on eradicating magic for good.

-Danger lurks in Orïsha, where snow leoponaires prowl and vengeful spirits wait in the waters.
-Yet the greatest danger may be Zélie herself as she struggles to control her powers—and her growing feelings for the enemy.
+Danger lurks in Orïsha, where snow leoponaires prowl, and vengeful spirits wait in the waters.
+Yet the greatest danger may be Zélie as she struggles to control her powers and growing feelings for the enemy.

-~ Synopsis from goodreads
+~ Synopsis from Goodreads

 What provoked this book